GraniteWMS/GraniteDocs/docs/sqlclr/manual.md

 If you are not specifying a particular value, just set the variable to NULL.
 The variable must still be specified as a parameter when executing the CLR procedure.

+todo, explain the role of clr functions. in other words it is purely to help you with the more complex use cases etc. the message that is important is function to one thing and one thing only in context to SQL clr.

 ### CLR_IntegrationPostToEndpoint
 If you have multiple integration services that you need to interact with using the CLR_IntegrationPostToEndpoint procedure,